 The unique interpretation of the weaver shown within each weave.

 The textile clipping waste is woven together on the traditional hand looms.
 These looms have a simple set up compared to alternative industrial recycling techniques.
 This low energy manufacturing process requires no water or extra dyes instead SICA uses the original colors and textures of the clippings to enhance the vibrancy of each weave.

-Read more about SICA Clipping up in ‘Proudly made in Bangladesh’
+Read more in ‘Proudly made in Bangladesh’

 It’s key for SICA to tell a products story before it has even reached the hands of the wearer.

 Telling the story with transparency.
 So each product can provide with confidence its manufacturing process, adding value to every design.

 Unique and functional product for the each one.